subuser-security/subuser/permissions-dot-json-file-format.md

   **Default**: `false`

- * `sound-card`:  The image is allowed to access the soundcard on the host.
+ * `sound-card`:  The subuser is allowed to access the soundcard on the host.

-Warning: This means, not only can the image play sounds, but it may listen to your microphone too!
+Warning: This means, not only can the subuser play sounds, but it may listen to your microphone too!

   Ex: